New Policies for Construction Volunteers

 Volunteers are asked to bring their own tools.
 This includes power tools.
 Please do not share your personal tools!
 Our team will check your power tools for safety before they can be used on site.

-Power tools will be labeled and rotated when possible When rotation is not possible, one operator will be designated per shift.
+All tools will be labeled and rotated when possible.
+When rotation is not possible, one operator will be designated per shift.
 The designated operator is responsible for sanitizing tools before leaving the site or storing the tool.

 Only one person may enter the PODS and trailers at a time.
 As you are leaving the trailer/PODS, please wipe all touched surfaces with sanitizing solution.